The notification hit my computer:

 But the desire for an edge still burns within.
 Neema is always looking for ways to become better.
 And I can’t blame him.
 He is just like any other warm-blooded human.
 We want results—and we want them fast.

-Take away the question of him using the product (he has denied it, and the timing of the report is a little odd, given that the source claims he began taking the product months ago), and let’s just focus on the bottom line: Did deer antler velvet help Ray Lewis recover faster?
-And does deer antler spray actually work to build muscle and speed recovery?
+Take away the question of him using the product (he has denied it, and the timing of the report is a little odd, given that the source claims he began taking the product months ago), and let’s just focus on the bottom line: does deer antler spray actually work to build muscle and speed recovery?

 The answer is that deer antler velvet is just another fat burner.
 Another cell volumizer.
 Another body-toning shoe.
 It’s fitness marketing at it’s finest—playing off a goal you desire (gaining more muscle and size) and drawing unsubstantiated and wildly exaggerated claims.
 There’s nothing miraculous about deer antler spray.
 And after a closer look at the product, there’s really—well—nothing to it at all.

 Deer antler velvet is supposed to help you build muscle.
 It allegedly elevates levels of IGF-1, an important hormone that helps you pack on mass.
 As “side effects” you also should see improvements in strength and endurance.
 And some products even claim it speeds recovery, which is why it was linked to Ray Lewis who earlier suffered an apparent season-ending injury, and yet has played and performed at a high level in the playoffs.

 The truth?
 While research is limited, there’s nothing to suggest that deer antler velvet (or deer antler spray in the supplement form) actually does what it claims.
 In fact, there are two published studies (in real scientific journals, you can see them here and here) that suggest deer antler velvet does not (I repeat, does not) even elicit a hormonal response.
 What’s more, it also did not increase muscular strength or aerobic power.